-Same as waitForNextRelease() except it can throw an interrupted exception
+Same as waitForNextRelease() except it can throw an interrupted exception state is reset by altering the thread's release parameters or the thread is no longer in a deadline miss state.

 InterruptedException-when the thread is interrupted by interrupt() or AsynchronouslyInterruptedException.fire() during the time between calling this method and returning from it and the ReleaseParameters. isRousable() on its release parameters returns true.